A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Methodology

 \subsection{Post-Event Interviews and Data Analysis}

-After the immersive dining event, semi-structured individual interviews were conducted with each participants.
+After the immersive dining event, semi-structured individual interviews were conducted with each participant.
 The interview questions aimed to gather participants' reflections on their overall experience of the drama and dinner event, with a focus on both the sensory and ethical dimensions of the staged future.
-Participants were asked to share their thoughts on the drama itself and provide opinions on key topics, including philosophical, ethical, environmental, economic, and socio-cultural issues from PESTEL Framework \cite{yuksel2012developing}, which is a framework or tool used by marketers to analyze and monitor the macro-environmental impacts on an organization, company, or industry \cite{yuksel2012developing}.
-It examines the Political, Economic, Social, Technological, Environmental, and Legal factors in the external environment.
-Additionally, we explored their perceptions of the identity of the animal-robot hybrid and their views on AI-infused food systems.
+Participants were asked to share their thoughts on the drama itself and provide opinions on key topics, including philosophical, ethical, environmental, economic, and socio-cultural issues from PESTEL Framework \cite{yuksel2012developing}.
+Additionally, we explored their perceptions of the identity of the animal-robot hybrid and their views on AI-infused food systems. \zm{Interview questions are listed in \autoref{sec:interview}.}

-A thematic analysis was conducted to identify and interpret key patterns \cite{braun2012thematic}.
-First, the transcripts were reviewed to familiarize with the data, and initial codes were created based on recurring topics.
-These codes were then grouped into broader themes that were were used to develop and organize the result section below, responding to our overarching research questions.

-Although the participant group was small, the goal of this study was not to generate generalizable claims, but to probe diverse reactions and reflections using a depth-over-breadth approach common in design research and speculative methods.
+\zm{Interviews were audio-recorded and transcribed.
+Given the study’s small and exploratory sample, we employed an inductive thematic analysis approach \cite{braun2012thematic} to surface rich, situated insights.
+Two researchers independently familiarized themselves with the transcripts and generated initial codes, ensuring analytical depth and reducing individual bias.
+The researchers then met to compare, refine, and consolidate codes into preliminary themes, resolving discrepancies through discussion and returning to the data as needed.
+Emerging themes were iteratively cross-checked against field notes and observational data from the event to strengthen interpretive validity and maintain alignment with participants’ embodied experiences.
+This reflexive, multi-stage process supported a trustworthy and transparent interpretation of the qualitative material.} The goal of this study was not to generate generalizable claims, but to probe diverse reactions and reflections using a depth-over-breadth approach common in design research and speculative methods.